substratum-temporary/SubstratumNode/CONTRIBUTING.md

 #### Rolling Your Own Pipelines Build

-You may create your own Pipelines Build and connect it to your forked clone of the SubstratumNode repository.
-This will allow you to create Pull Requests against your cloned version of master and watch your own pipelines build!

-This will allow you to keep developing against your pipeline build until you're ready to have an administrator open a Pull Request of your work back into the official repository.
+Setting up your own pipelines build allows you to create pull requests against your cloned repository and receive constant feedback from the pipelines build until you're ready to merge your work back upstream into the official repository.

 ##### Things You'll Need